Dabz/kafka-security-playbook/README.md

 The class `OauthBearerLoginCallbackHandler` is used by the clients and by brokers to generate a JWT token using a shared secret.
 This class is configured within the `client.properties file:

 Note that the client does not need to have a keystore configured, since client authentication is achieved using bearer tokens.
-Still it needs a truststore to verify the identity of the brokers.
+Still it needs a truststore to store the brokers certificate authorities.

 <details>
 	<summary><a href="oauth/kafka/client.properties">kafka consumer and prodcuer configuration</a></summary>